openthread/ot-docs/site/en/codelabs/silabs-openthread-hardware/index.lab.md

 ![New project wizard](./img/new_project_wizard.jpg)

 2. The Example Project Selection dialog opens.
-You will notice a list of Example projects.
-Use the ‘**Thread**’ Technology Type and keyword filters to search for a specific example, in this case **`ot-cli-ftd`**.
-Select it and click **NEXT**.
+You'll notice a list of Example projects.
+Use the **Thread** Technology Type and keyword filters to search for a specific example.
+Make sure to note the **Gecko SDK Suite** version number.
+You'll need this version tag when you set up the Raspberry Pi as a Border Router.
+Select **ot-cli-ftd**, then click **NEXT**.

 ![New project wizard step 2](./img/new_project_wizard_2.jpg)